skyttedk/present-predictor/.kilocode/rules/memory-bank/product.md

     *   Gifts are classified into attributes (e.g., `itemMainCategory`, `color`, `brand`).
     *   Employee names are processed to determine gender.
     *   Shop-specific features and historical context are resolved.
-3.  **Prediction by ML Model (Raw Scores):** The model calculates a gender-weighted popularity score for each gift.
+3.  **Prediction by ML Model (Selection Rates):** The model predicts a `selection_rate` for each gift-gender combination.
-4.  **Normalization:** The raw scores are summed, and each individual score is normalized against the total to ensure the final sum of `expected_qty` equals `total_employees`.
+4.  **Scaling & Aggregation:** The predicted rates are scaled by employee counts per gender subgroup and then summed to get the `expected_qty` for each gift.
+No further normalization is applied.
 5.  **API Response:**
     ```json
     [
-      {"product_id" : "P101", "expected_qty" : 25, "confidence_score": 0.85},
+      {"product_id" : "P101", "expected_qty" : 25, "confidence_score": 0.75},
-      // ... other predictions
+      // ... other predictions (confidence_score typically between 0.5 and 0.95)
     ]
     ```